 Curious about the pros and cons of the channel setting for your engagement ring?

 Perfect, you're in the right place!
-In this LearningJewelry.com guide, you'll learn:
+In this LearningJewelry.com guide, you'll learn all about the gorgeous flash of having those small diamonds lined up inyour ring.

 - Is the channel setting style good for engagement rings?

-- Channel setting vs the pavé settings and prong settings
+- The differences between channel setting vs the pavé settings vs prong settings

 - Where's the best place to buy a channel set engagement ring online?